Syria details part of chemical arsenal, more to come

 But the plan leaves out major players on the ground whose role has grown since.
 Pro-Assad militias, Kurdish militant groups, al Qaeda-linked rebels and other Islamist brigades that do not pledge allegiance to the FSA are not part of the deal.

-"Let's be clear on this, Geneva 2 will not stabilise Syria," said Lebanon-based political scientist Hilal Khashan.
+"Let's be clear on this, Geneva 2 will not stabilize Syria," said Lebanon-based political scientist Hilal Khashan.
 "It will open a new chapter in the Syria conflict."

-He said that even if the SNC and the government agreed on a transition government, jihadist groups would continue to fight and Kurdish militants would seek autonomy.
+He said that even if the SNC and the government agreed on a transition government, jihadist groups will continue to fight and Kurdish militants will seek autonomy.

-Aid agencies raised the alarm on Friday about the break up of Syria into pockets run by different factions.

-At a Geneva news conference, Pierre Kraehenbuehl, director of operations for the International Committee of the Red Cross, said: "When colleagues of ours travel from Damascus to Aleppo, it is something between 50 and 60 checkpoints on the way."

-(Additional reporting by Lesley Wroughton in Washington, Sami Aboudi in Dubai, Erika Solomon in Beirut, Lesley Wroughton in Washington, Sara Webb in Amsterdam, Stephanie Nebehay in Geneva and Michelle Nichols at the United Nations; Writing by Alastair Macdonald; Editing by David Stamp)
+(Additional reporting by Lesley Wroughton in Washington, Sami Aboudi in Dubai, Erika Solomon in Beirut, Sara Webb in Amsterdam, Stephanie Nebehay in Geneva and Michelle Nichols at the United Nations; Editing by Alastair Macdonald and David Stamp)